Resident Evil: Revelations 2: Plot

 After Neil's demise, Claire and Moira make their way up to the Monument to confront Alex, and the duo learn of her intentions to conquer fear and escape death.
 She shoots herself in the head, triggering a self-destruct sequence that causes Claire and Moira to flee.
 Unbeknownst to them, Alex experiences fear in her last living moments and begins to mutate.
 As they descend the crumbling tower, Moira sacrifices herself so that Claire can escape; she is rescued shortly afterwards.
 She regretfully tells Barry that she could not save Moira, but Barry refuses to accept his daughter's death and continues to search for her.

 Six months later, Barry and Natalia pass through several toxic mine tunnels before reaching Alex's research facility, disguised as a mansion.
 They make their way through as Alex taunts Natalia through the girl's bracelet.
 When the duo confront her, Alex injects herself with an Uroboros sample and mutates a second time to fight Barry and Natalia.
 After feigning her own death, Alex suddenly springs to life and incapacitates Barry.
 She grabs Natalia and once again attempts to kill her.
 At this point, the story proceeds to one of two endings.

 Endings

 In the canon ending, where Moira overcomes her fear of guns by shooting Neil, Moira survives the tower's destruction and arrives in time to save Natalia by temporarily repelling Alex with gunshots.
 Barry, Moira, and Natalia escape the area before being cornered by Alex.
 Claire arrives in a helicopter to rescue the trio and they manage to take down Alex with a rocket launcher.
-As they leave the island, Barry reconciles with Moira and expresses his intention to adopt and raise Natalia as his own daughter.
+As they leave the island, Barry reconciles with Moira and expresses his intention to adopt Natalia into the Burton family.